Ivans-11/Builder/README.md

 * Undo only applies to blocks placed using the `/builder place` command, and does not affect manually placed blocks.

-* Since JSON files only record the relative coordinates of blocks, it is not possible to import some special blocks (such as stairs, doors, etc., which contain more information) accurately.
+* Since JSON files only record the relative coordinates of blocks, it is not possible to import some special blocks (such as buttons, doors, etc., which contain more information) accurately.

 ## Acknowledgements